 Stand up for those who are being discriminated.
 Be a catalyst for change in your organization.
 You can start by sharing these field notes about ageism with your peers.

 Educate also people above you to learn the value of a diverse workplace because everyone will profit of this in a long run, including yourself.
 Buy from companies that are actively driving change by recruiting people of all ages.
 Diversity is abundance!

 Give your peers of all ages positive feedback and share their success stories in social media.
 One easy way to start is to share this article and see what kind of discussion it will spark.
 The process of starting actively conversations is called being a thought leader.
 You can be a thought leader on the matter of ageism.

 Read some other really great ideas on keeping your personal brand up to date and challenging the status quo in this Forbes article: “Age Discrimination And Women In The Workplace: How To Avoid Getting Pushed Out”

 In the end of the day, age is just a number.
 What YOU make out of it counts more than anything else.
 I am delighted to help you to navigate this transformation with ease.
 You don’t have to do it all alone.

 I hope you found these field notes about ageism helpful and encouraging.
 I would also like to hear from your experiences and views on ageism.
 Together we can make a better world!

-This article was originally published on 20th March 2016 and updated on 27th August 2020 with a better structure and new cover photo.
+This article was originally published on 20th March 2016 and updated on 26th March 2021 with improved image consulting advice and updated links.